Lugdunum3D/Lugdunum/doc/guidelines.md

 4. Other libraries' headers
 5. Project headers

-All of a project's header files should be listed as descendants of the project's source directory without use of UNIX directory shortcuts `.` (the current directory) or `..` (the parent directory).
+All of a project's header files should be descendants of the project's source directory without the use of UNIX directory shortcuts `.` (the current directory) or `..` (the parent directory).
 These headers should be included as "system" headers, with angle brackets instead of double quotes, because it looks better in our opinion.
 Deal with it ;)

 **Example:**